 - Never leave cooking food unattended, and keep flammable items – such as grill lighter fluid, potholders, wooden utensils, towels, napkins and cleaning supplies – away from the stoves and grills at all times.

 - Leave fireworks to the pros; Never attempt to light consumer fireworks at home.

 - Most importantly, be prepared in case of a fire.
 Make sure smoke alarms work properly before you begin your Labor Day weekend festivities and check that your household fire extinguisher is up to date.
-Click here for instructions on how to properly test your smoke alarm.

 According to the U.S. Department of Justice, almost three-quarters of home invasions occur when a household member is not present.
 When you go out of town for extended periods of time – such as a quick Labor Day weekend trip – your home becomes particularly vulnerable to break-ins, especially if it’s easy for intruders to detect that no one is home.